 The Fortnightly of Chicago, the city’s oldest women’s organization, was founded in 1873 during the frenzy of rebuilding and renewal that swept the ravaged city after the Chicago Fire of 1871.
 Embodying the nineteenth century passion for self-improvement, founder Kate Newell Doggett gathered a group of like-minded friends to meet regularly and to research and present intellectually stimulating papers for each other’s edification.

-Individual members still present programs several times each year, but guests more regularly speak at The Fortnightly.
-Over the years, the Club has hosted prominent speakers including Mark Twain, Henry James, Robert Frost, Isaac Stern and William Butler Yeats.
-More recently, guest speakers include Daniel Barenboim, Frank McCourt, Gwendolyn Brooks, Ed Pashke, Patrick Fitzgerald, Mayor Richard M. Daley, Mayor Rahm Emanuel, Yo-Yo Ma, Mary Zimmerman and Jeanne Gang.
+Individual members still present programs several times each year, but guests more regularly speak at the Fortnightly.
+Over the years, the Club has hosted prominent speakers including Mark Twain, Henry James, Robert Frost, Isaac Stern, and William Butler Yeats.
+More recently, guest speakers included Daniel Barenboim, Frank McCourt, Gwendolyn Brooks, Ed Pashke, Patrick Fitzgerald, Mayor Richard M. Daley, Mayor Rahm Emanuel, Yo-Yo Ma, Mary Zimmerman, and Jeanne Gang.